dell-cloud-marketplace/docker-wildfly/README.md

 ## Administration

-An admin user will be created with a random password.
-To get the password, check the container logs
+Check the container logs for the administrator credentials:

 ```no-highlight
 sudo docker logs wildfly